 Dementia is not a natural part of ageing, and there is no way to avoid developing it, only ways to lower your risk.
-Everyone living with dementia will experience it in their own way
+Everyone living with dementia will experience it in their own way.

 This is the most common form of dementia, affecting more than 520,000 people in the UK.

-Named after the doctor who first describe it, Alzheimer’s disease is caused by changes in the structure of the brain.
+Named after the doctor who first described it, Alzheimer’s disease is caused by changes in the structure of the brain.
 Proteins build up and form abnormal structures called ‘plaques’ and ‘tangles’, which cause the connections between nerve cells to be lost.

 Alzheimer’s disease can develop gradually and affects concentration, decision making and everyday activities.
 People living with Alzheimer’s disease may have: